 Heartland Express acquires Interstate Distributor Co.

-Heartland Express, one of North America's largest truckload transportation companies, said Thursday it has acquired 100 percent of the outstanding stock of Interstate Distributor Co. of Tacoma, Washington, from Saltchuk Resources.
+Heartland Express, Inc. announced it has acquired 100% of the outstanding stock of Interstate Distributer Co. from Saltchuk Resources, Inc. The enterprise value of the transaction was approximately $113 million.

 Comments